DIY Bird Feeder

 Decorate the DIY bird feeder

 If you want to, you can embellish the base with a little clay bird.
 Also, remember to make a little hole in the middle of the base ‘plate’.
-This is to make sure that if you hang the DIY feed feeder outside in the rain, it will easily drain away.
+This is to make sure that any water can drain away.
+Although – this clay damages easily in the rain because it is not a typical glazed and burned ceramics.
+For this reason hang the feeder somewhere dry.

 Lastly, use twine to tie the two plates together, one for the base and one over it.
 There should be approx 10 – 15 cm in between them once you hang them up.
 Get some bird food mix, fill the base plate and hang the bird feeder outside where you’d like the birds to find it.